Our How ...

 – Seasonal clothing drives to provide essential blankets and coats

 – Smith Family Wellness Center offering free medical and mental health services

 – Fulfilling furniture needs through organizational partnerships

+Addressing needs of the next ten years by empowering others towards self sustainability.
 Project 658 believes that every human being has value.
 Our ministry projects are aimed at purposefully empowering others toward their Godly design and self-sustainability.

-– Job networking and training opportunities
+– Job Training and resume workshops

 Project 658 aims to create a culture of service and opportunities for the body of Christ to serve our neighbors practically with the love of Christ.
 We believe in serving through time, talent and treasure.

-– Beautification and maintenance projects for groups
+– Community beautification and maintenance projects for groups

 – Family partnership with families in the community to provide mentoring and friendship